Digital Marketing and Social Media in Craft Beer

 Strategist for Mondo Mediaworks; Lead Brewer and Co-Owner of Whetstone Station Restaurant and Brewery in Brattleboro, Vermont.

 Tim’s diverse experience runs the gamut from marketing to hospitality, tourism, and most recently, alchemy — enhancing his reputation as a knowledgeable source in every industry he enters.

 Tim lives in Brattleboro, Vermont, with his wife, business partner, and fellow beer-lover Amy, and their dog, Thor.
 When he’s not speaking at conferences or strategizing for Mondo clients, he’s concocting the next batch of beer in his downtown micro-brewery, Whetstone Station Restaurant and Brewery.
-Tim will be the lead instructor of the social media component in the Sales & Social Media in Craft Beer.
+Tim will be the lead instructor of the social media component in the Digital Marketing and Social Media Promotion in Craft Beer course.

 Nick Betit, COO, Mondo MediaWorks, Inc.